 There are no critical accounting estimates and judgements contained in these financial statements other than those used to determine the liability for accrued benefits as detailed in Note 5.

 (e) New and amended standards adopted during the year

 The following new and revised Standards and Interpretations have been adopted in the financial statements.
-Their adoption has not had significant financial or disclosure impact on these financial statements but may affect the accounting for future transactions or arrangements.
+Their adoption has not had significant financial or disclosure impact on these financial statements.